 Hot spices, industrial mayonnaise, ketchup.

-A strict diet for deformation of the gallbladder applies only to the period of exacerbation.
-During remission, the menu can be expanded, at the same time listening to your body and its reaction to the use of a particular product.
+A strict diet for gallbladder deformation concerns only the period of exacerbation.
+During remission, the menu can be expanded, while at the same time listening to your body and its reaction to the use of a particular product.
 It is important to remember the basic rules of dietary nutrition:

 • you need to forget about spicy, fried and sour foods;

-• all products should be eaten raw, boiled, steamed or baked;
+• all products should be consumed raw, boiled, steamed or baked;

-• it is not recommended to eat cold and too hot food.
-The optimum food temperature is from +15 to +60 ° C;
+• It is not recommended to eat cold or too hot food.
+The optimal food temperature is from +15 to +60 °C;

-• between meals, you should drink a sufficient amount of water - 2-2.5 liters per day.
+• You should drink between meals sufficient quantity water – 2-2.5 liters per day.

-Egg yolk, offal, broths from meat, fish and mushrooms, animal fat and sauces impair liver function and overload the gallbladder, so it is better to refrain from eating them.
+Egg yolk, offal, broths from meat, fish and mushrooms, animal fat and sauces impair liver function and overload the gallbladder, so it is better to refrain from consuming them.

-In no case should overeating be allowed, since this is a very large load on the entire digestive system, and on the gallbladder in particular.
-Interrupt your meal in time: it is better to eat less, but more often.
+In no case should overeating be allowed, as this is very huge pressure for the whole digestive system, and the gallbladder in particular.
+Stop eating in time: it’s better to eat less, but more often.

-Deformation of the gallbladder does not always require treatment, but constant monitoring of the state of the organ is necessary.
-Diet, controlled physical activity, absence of stress - all these recommendations can protect you from the manifestations of deformity for a long time and protect you from the possible unpleasant consequences of this defect.
+Deformation of the gallbladder does not always require treatment, but constant monitoring of the condition of the organ is necessary.
+Diet, controlled physical activity, lack of stress - all these recommendations can protect you for a long time from manifestations of deformity and protect you from possible unpleasant consequences of this defect.

-The group of common symptoms of biliary dyskinesia includes fatigue, irritability, decreased performance in schoolchildren, tearfulness in preschoolers.
-In some children, motor disinhibition occurs, in others, physical inactivity, sweating, palpitations and other symptoms are possible.
-The relationship between the deterioration of health and psychosocial factors has been established.
+To the group common symptoms Biliary dyskinesias include fatigue, irritability, decreased performance in schoolchildren, and tearfulness in preschoolers.
+Some children experience motor disinhibition, others experience physical inactivity, sweating, palpitations and other symptoms are possible.
+A connection between deterioration in well-being and psychosocial factors has been established.

 Symptoms

-Dear readers, detection of gallbladder deformity on ultrasound is a shock for many.
+Dear readers, the discovery of a deformed gallbladder on an ultrasound comes as a shock to many.
 How and where did this problem come from?
-It is not known what will happen to health next if the gallbladder is deformed and does not work as expected.
-Anxious thoughts do not give rest, especially if among friends there are people who had to undergo cholecystectomy due to a similar problem and concomitant cholelithiasis.
+It is unknown what will happen next to your health if the gallbladder is deformed and does not work as it should.
+Anxious thoughts haunt you, especially if among your friends there are people who had to undergo cholecystectomy due to similar problem and concomitant gallstone disease.

 The main thing is to calm down, carefully study the issue and understand what it means when the gallbladder is deformed and whether this disorder needs to be treated.
-This anomaly is very common.
-Deformation of the gallbladder in a child is possible, especially with a hereditary predisposition, but this does not mean at all that the organ will have to be removed.
+This anomaly occurs very often.
+Deformation of the gallbladder may occur in a child, especially with a hereditary predisposition, but this does not mean that the organ will necessarily have to be removed.
 Curvature, bends and other anomalies in themselves are not an indication for surgical treatment.
-But they can provoke additional problems with the liver and the entire biliary system.
-Therefore, deformation of the bile is an indication for regular ultrasound examinations, visits to a gastroenterologist and diet.
+But they can provoke additional problems with the functioning of the liver and the entire biliary system.
+Therefore, deformation of the gall bladder is an indication for regular ultrasound examinations, visits to a gastroenterologist and diet.

-Why does gallbladder deformity occur?
-This condition does not belong to serious diseases and may not threaten health in any way, if it does not cause functional disorders and complications.
-But despite this, the deformation of the gallbladder has a code according to ICD 10 and the pathology is included in a single list of classification of diseases.
+Why does gallbladder deformation occur?
+This condition does not apply to serious illnesses and may not threaten health in any way if it does not cause functional disorders and complications.
+But despite this, the deformation of the gallbladder has a code according to ICD 10 and the pathology is included in single list classification of diseases.

-The curvature of the organ is potentially dangerous with stagnation of bile, the appearance of inflammatory processes and impaired motor function.
-Associated with this are the recommendations of specialists to pay special attention to the work of the gallbladder, liver and pancreas, if there are any anomalies in their structure and shape.
+Curvature of the organ is potentially dangerous due to stagnation of bile, the appearance of inflammatory processes and impaired motor function.
+Related to this are the recommendations of specialists to pay special attention to the functioning of the gallbladder, liver and pancreas if there are any anomalies in their structure and shape.

-The following factors can provoke the appearance of deformities of the gallbladder:
+The following factors can provoke the appearance of gallbladder deformities:

 • development of gallstone disease;